 3. Enjoy a walk in the historic district of Pipestone built from local Sioux quartzite.
 Popular photo sights for tourists along the route are the gargoyles carved in sandstone placed in the Moore building.

-Pick up a free "If Walls Could Talk" historic walking tour guide book at the Pipestone County Historical Society or the Pipestone Area Chamber of Commerce.
+Pick up a free "If Walls Could Talk" historic walking tour guide book at the Pipestone County Museum or the Pipestone Area Chamber of Commerce.

 9. Pedal the Prairie!
 Escape to the countryside and enjoy the serene sights and sounds of nature on the Casey Jones State Trail.
 This 10-mile round-trip paved trail is great for running, walking, and biking.
 In the winter the trail is groomed and excellent for snowmobilers.
 Bike rentals, including tandem bikes, are available during summer at the Ewert Recreation Center in downtown Pipestone.
 The Casey Jones State Trail was the first ever authorized State Trail in the State of Minnesota.